 You know those comfy sweats you wear when you're having a "fat" day?
 Your bra size could change as much as a full cup size at different points during your menstrual cycle, so you should have some comfy bras in a bigger cup size for those days where the girls are a little heavier.
 Or just forget the bra entirely during your period (No Show Nipple Covers to the rescue!)

 9) The "ideal" breast size has changed throughout history (which goes to show, there is no real ideal breast size).

 First of all, all boobs are beautiful.
 But in recent decades, with the massive rise in plastic surgery, bigger breasts have become more popular (except the '90s Kate Moss era).
 Meanwhile, in ancient societies, smaller-breasted women were considered ideal.
 In Ancient Egypt, many hieroglyphs portray women with triple-A cup breasts, while in Greek and Roman culture, a shapely woman with small breasts was considered the ideal.
 You can't choose what era you're born in, so just rock the tatas you have.

-10. We have women in the workforce for the evolution of the bra.
+10. We have women in the workforce to thank for the evolution of the bra.

 Metal shortages in World War I encouraged the end of the corset, and as more women joined the workforce, they need to be able to move and breathe.
 In the early 20th century, mass production made the garment widely available to women in the United States, England, Western Europe, and other countries influenced by western fashion.